C3-PRO/c3-pro-ios-framework/StudyIntro/README.md

 ### Consent

 Add your blank consent PDF named `Consent.pdf` to the app bundle to make it accessible from a _welcome_ intro item.

+You can use the _Consent & Eligibility_ classes contained in C3-PRO to move on to eligibility checking and consenting when the user taps “Join Study”.
+A [`ConsentController`](../ConsentController) instance has a method `eligibilityCheckViewController()` that configures and returns a view controller that guides through simple YES/NO eligibility checking.
+If you call this method on the intro's `onJoinStudy` block and display the returned view controller, you will get the default ResearchKit app experience when users want to join a study.